sww1235/edc-mux-board/code/vhdl/notes.md

 8 outputs to microcontroller -> needs interrupt

-8 inputs from microcontroller
+16 inputs from microcontroller in 2x 8 bit registers

-total of 40 inputs
+total of 48 inputs

 total of 56 outputs